Map Drawing Guide

 Maps are not limited to a view directly from above.

-Sometimes, a view with an angle can add depth and be more interesting.
+Sometimes, a view with an angle adds depth and is more interesting.

 To learn more about depth, visit my guide for drawing depth.
 It has 15 methods with examples for you to explore.